-Welcome to Planet Gary, a place on the Interweb all about me, Gary Buckham, on the top side of 60 years-old and still not dead, and after working since the age of 17, now enjoying the delights of retirement.
+Welcome to Planet Gary, a place on the Interweb all about me, Gary Buckham, on the top side of 61 years-old and still not dead, and after working since the age of 17, now enjoying the delights of retirement.
 This is where I share some of the interesting interests, active activities and dubious delights that have been part of my world for most of my life and where I post a few words, upload not a few photographs and generally get things off my chest with the occasional rant or two.
 But first a few brief words about me.

 I now live in Bonnyrigg, a small ex-mining village to the south of Edinburgh, along with my darling wife Cathryn, who keeps me on the straight and narrow, mostly.
-We have a wee bungalow with front and rear gardens, a conservatory, a greenhouse, a rotary dryer, a potting shed, a compost area, a small pond that once was home to a frog or two, and the usual wooden garden shed which is Cathryn’s.
-I have the Man Cave, where I potter about with my bicycles, kick scooters, sand collection and a few of my other interests.
+We have a wee bungalow with front and rear gardens, a driveway, a conservatory/sun room, a front porch, a greenhouse, a rotary clothes dryer, a potting shed, a compost area, a small pond that is occasionally home to a frog or two, and the usual wooden garden shed which is Cathryn’s.
+I have the Bike Shed, where I potter about with my bicycles, kick scooters, sand collection and a few of my other interests.

 Now, interests.
-I have quite a few of those including, fat biking the snow-covered hills of the Southern Uplands in winter and the sandy beaches of East Lothian in summer, off-road cycling here there and everywhere, riding my Swifty kick scooter, walking when I cannot cycle or kick scoot, sand collecting on the shores of the Firth of Forth and Fife, searching for the lost brick marks of Scotland, birdwatching (but I’m not a twitcher), local industrial archaeology, cloud spotting, bagging trig points, exploring local tracks and trails and most recently, the game called Turf, to name but a few.
+I have quite a few of those including, fat biking the snow-covered hills of the Southern Uplands in winter and the sandy beaches of East Lothian in summer, off-road cycling here there and everywhere, riding my Swifty kick scooter anywhere that’s not allowed, walking when I cannot cycle or kick scoot, sand collecting on the shores of the Firth of Forth and Fife, searching for the lost brick marks of Scotland, birdwatching (but I’m not a twitcher), local industrial archaeology, cloud spotting, bagging trig points, exploring local tracks and trails and most recently, the game called Turf, to name but a few.
 And it’s these interests that Planet Gary is all about, so please browse at your leisure and enjoy the ride.

 Copyright ©2020 Gary Buckham.
 All rights reserved.